 For example, a user can provide the phrase:

-'Mean = [[M]]'
+'Mean = [[M]]',

 and the function will then substitute the sample

-mean of the vector x
+mean of the vector x for the identifier

 Pre-defined identifiers are: